QuTech-Delft/OpenQL/docs/mapping.rst

 see :ref:`Configuration_file_definitions_for_mapper_control` for the description of the platform's topology.

 The topology's edges define the neighborhood/connection map of the real qubits.
 Floyd-Warshall is used to compute a distance matrix that contains for each real qubit pair the shortest distance between them.
 This makes the mapper applicable to arbitrary formed connection graphs but at the same time less scalable in number of qubits.
 For NISQ systems this is no problem.
 For larger and more regular connection grids, the implementation contains a provision to replace this by a distance function.

 Subsequently, ``Map`` is called for each kernel/circuit in the program.
-It will attempt ``Initial Placement'' and then the ``heuristics``.
+It will attempt ``Initial Placement`` and then the ``heuristics``.
 Before anything else, for each kernel again, the ``v2r`` and ``rs`` are initialized, each under control of an option:

 - ``mapinitone2one:``
-  Definition of the initialization of the ``v2r`` map at the start of the mapping of each kernel; this ``v2r`` will apply at the start of initial placement.
+  Definition of the initialization of the ``v2r`` map at the start of the mapping of each kernel;
+  this ``v2r`` will apply at the start of initial placement.

   - ``no:``
-    there is no initial mapping of virtual to real qubits; each virtual qubit is allocated to the first free real qubit on the fly, when it is mapped
+    there is no initial mapping of virtual to real qubits;
+    each virtual qubit is allocated to the first free real qubit on the fly, when it is mapped

   - ``yes:``
     the initial mapping is 1 to 1: a virtual qubit with index ``qi`` is mapped to its real ``qi`` counterpart (so: same index)

 - ``mapassumezeroinitstate:``
-  Definition of the initialization of the ``rs`` map at the start of the mapping of each kernel; this ``rs`` will apply at the start of initial placement.
+  Definition of the initialization of the ``rs`` map at the start of the mapping of each kernel;
+  this ``rs`` will apply at the start of initial placement.
   Values can be: ``rs_nostate`` (no useful state), ``rs_wasinited`` (zero state), and ``rs_hasstate`` (useful but unknown state).

   - ``no:``
     each real qubit is assumed not to contain any useful state nor is it known that it is in a particular base state;
     this corresponds to the state with value ``rs_nostate``.

   - ``yes:``
     each real qubit is assumed to be in a zero state (e.g. ``|0>``) that allows a SWAP with it to be replaced by a (cheaper) MOVE;
     this corresponds to the state with value ``rs_wasinited``.

+Initial Placement
+""""""""""""""""""""""""""""""""""""

 Then ``Initial Placement`` is started.
 See the start of :ref:`mapping` of a description of initial placement.
 Since initial placement may take a lot of computer time, provisions have been implemented to time it out;